Chapter 28 min read

 Understanding your hair porosity is the key to choosing products that actually work.
-Learn how to determine your porosity level and what it means for your routine.
+Learn how to check your porosity with simple at-home tests, understand the three porosity types, and find the best products for your hair.

 What is Hair Porosity?